[SOLVED] Upgrading Apache Kafka 2.7 to Java 11 Changes authenticationID sent to ZooKeeper Enabling Only 1 Kafka Broker to r/w znodes

 Sometime your java applilcation will fail and generate an enormous heap dump.
 One that may be too large to be able to transfer to your local machine and to analyze for lack of RAM, time or both.

 One solution is to install the MAT tool on the remote server and generate an HTML output of the analysis to download and view locally.
-This saves the headache of attempting to get X Windows installed on the remote machine and get all → Continue reading “Using the Eclipse Memory Analyzer (MAT) Remotely on Large Heap Dumps”
+This saves the headache of attempting to get X Windows installed on the remote machine and get all of the ssh tunneling sorted out (which is of course an option as well).

 Updating all of the pom.xml Version Numbers in a Multi-Module Maven Project